Voidless7125/ois-patcher/README.md

 ### 0.3.4 - 2026-09-02

-- **No more typing a path.** Running `python ois_patcher.py` with no arguments now finds your Steam or GOG install automatically — checking Steam's registry entries and default folders, every Steam library including ones on other drives, and GOG's registry records.
+- **No path required.** Running `python ois_patcher.py` with no arguments now auto-detects your Steam (and, best-effort, GOG) install, asking if it finds more than one or none at all.
+Explicit paths, `--game-dir`, and `OIS_TARGET_DIR` still work as before.
-  Asks which install to use if it finds more than one, and asks you to paste a path if it can't find any.
-Pointing it at a specific `ois.exe` or install folder still works exactly as before, and a new `--game-dir` flag and `OIS_TARGET_DIR` environment variable are available for scripted setups.
-- **Added `--uninstall`**, which restores `ois.exe` and `ois_server.exe`
-  from their backups and removes the `oisbugfix` mod folder in one step, after confirming what it's about to do.
-No more manual copy-the-backup-back-yourself.
-Each backup is checked to make sure it's a genuine unpatched original before being used, and the restore is verified byte-for-byte after writing. `--yes` skips the confirmation for scripted use; `--keep-backups` keeps the backup files afterward instead of deleting them.
+- **Added `--uninstall`**, which restores both exes from their backups and removes the `oisbugfix` mod folder in one step, after confirming.
+  `--yes` skips confirmation; `--keep-backups` keeps the backup files.
-- **Added `--status`**, which reports what's currently installed (which exes are patched, by which version, whether their backups are usable, whether the mod is installed) without changing anything.
+- **Added `--status`**, reporting what's currently installed (patch state, backup availability, mod status) without changing anything.
-- **Updating is now automatic.** Running the patcher again against an install patched by an older version of this tool now asks to update it for you: restores the original from its backup, then re-applies the current fixes to that clean original — never on top of an already-patched file.
-An install already on the current version is left alone (with the mod refreshed in case you'd deleted it).
-Trying to run an *older* copy of the patcher against an install patched by a *newer* one is now refused instead of silently downgrading it, unless you pass `--force`.
+- **Updating is now automatic.** Re-running the patcher against an older-patched install restores the original and re-applies current fixes; an up-to-date install just gets its mod refreshed.
+Running an older patcher against a newer-patched install is refused unless you pass `--force`.
-- **Added a self-update check.** If this patcher was set up via `git clone`, a normal run now checks whether a newer version of the script itself is available and offers to pull and use it, before touching your game.
-Skipped automatically for a plain downloaded zip, or if `git` isn't installed. `--update` accepts the update without asking (for scripted runs); `--no-update-check` skips the check entirely.
+- **Added a self-update check** for `git clone` setups: a normal run checks for a newer patcher upstream and offers to pull it before touching your game.
+Skipped automatically for a downloaded zip or without `git`. `--update` accepts without asking; `--no-update-check` skips it.
-- **More reliable failure handling throughout.** A truncated or corrupted exe is now reported clearly and safely instead of crashing with a raw error — and no longer leaves a stray backup file behind when that happens.
-A corrupted `ois_server.exe` no longer prevents `ois.exe` from being patched successfully.
-The data-only mod install now degrades to a clear warning (matching what this README already promised) instead of failing outright if its companion file is missing.
-The patcher also checks that the target files are actually writable (e.g. the game isn't currently running) before making any changes, rather than partway through.
+- **More reliable failure handling.** Corrupted exes are reported cleanly instead of crashing, a broken `ois_server.exe` no longer blocks patching `ois.exe`, the mod install degrades to a warning instead of failing outright, and file writability is checked before any changes are made.

 ( credit to Voidless7125 for this amazing usability update! )